Aman035/solidity-learnings/3-lottery/README.md

   - Act
   - Asset
 - [Foundry Cheatcodes](https://book.getfoundry.sh/cheatcodes/) can be very useful for tests and help to test various conditions as depicted in test files.
-- Checkout `test_RafflePerformUpkeepUpdatesStateAndEmitEventOnCheckUpkeepTrue` as it focuses on detailed analysis and testing of an event.
+- Checkout `test_RafflePerformUpkeepUpdatesStateAndEmitEventOnCheckUpkeepTrue` as it focuses on detailed analysis and testing of an event. ( Mostly running test with -vvvv shows all event details too. )
+- [Fuzz Tests](https://book.getfoundry.sh/forge/fuzz-testing?highlight=fuzz#fuzz-testing) are important to test a fn for various inputs.
+- The tests where we call `vrfCoordinatorV2Mock.fulfillRandomWords` should be skipped on other networks since this would be called by chainLink nodes itself.

 #### Deploy Scripts Overview